fmi-basel/latent-predictive-learning/README.md

-**Erratum** (updated Jan 2024): Despite careful checking, some errors and typos have made it into the published manuscript.
+**Erratum**: Despite careful checking, some errors and typos have made it into the published manuscript.
 We collect these errors [here](erratum/erratum.md).